-Pixelblaze is an advanced LED pattern development engine.
+Pixelblaze V2+ is an advanced WiFi LED controller and pattern development engine.
 It makes it fast and fun to write new patterns with its web-based live editor and highly optimized expression engine.
-Pixelblaze can store dozens of patterns and lets you write new ones by entering mathematical expressions that update live as you type.
+Pixelblaze can store hundreds of patterns and lets you write new ones by entering mathematical expressions or code that update live as you type.
 No more time consuming compile, upload, test cycles!
 Pixelblaze is optimized for speed and can produce hundreds of frames per second for extremely smooth animations.

-Pixelblaze uses APA102 LEDs (aka DotStar) exclusively.
-These LEDs are state-of-the-art and provide rock solid updates, faster refresh cycles, and the possibility of a dynamic range well beyond 0-255.
+Pixelblaze was designed for APA102 LEDs (aka DotStar).
+These LEDs, and their cousin, the SK9822, are state-of-the-art and provide rock solid updates, faster refresh cycles, and the possibility of a dynamic range well beyond 0-255.

 Pixelblaze has WiFi built-in and serves up a web page with a pattern list and pattern editor.
 Changes in the editor are compiled on the fly and updated in Pixelblaze so you can see your changes live.

 On the chip, the LED pattern engine uses high speed fixed point math and pipelines data to the LED strip while the next pixel is being calculated.
 Frame rates of several hundred frames per second are possible, yet the engine can generate patterns for arbitrarily long strips of LEDs (at a reduced frame rate).

 Pixelblaze has an HDR color mode for APA102 LEDs that can produce incredibly high dynamic range of intensities.
 This means patterns can still look beautiful at very low light settings, adds subtle tones between transitions, and can be driven with a range that is not possible on other LEDs and is not available in most LED driver libraries.